wmk1/toll-road-blockchain-system/README.md

 ## Tests

+A quick note on wording:

+* "a / the deposit" refers to the value that the contract requires from entering vehicles.
+* "what is deposited" means what was actually sent by the vehicle upon entering.

-You may create as many tests as you want but we still want you to create tests for the following scenarios:
+You may create as many tests as you want but we still want you to create tests for the following scenarios.

 * Scenario 1:
   * `vehicle1` enters at `booth1` and deposits required amount.